eyalk11/compare-my-stocks/README.md

 * I belive this software is already usable and provide many useful features that are usually paid for.
-This despite doing this in short time, at my free time.
-I would very much apperiate community contributions.
+This despite developing this in a short period, on my spare time.
+I would very much apperiate community contribution.
+And welcome you to contribute, send bugs and discuss (will open gitter when appropriate).

 * If you have an idea about how it will be best integrated with active stock research using Jupyter Lab or something else, let me know.